This article was updated on March 12th, 2019.

 Example: A U.S. person abroad has 2 different overseas financial accounts.
 He has $3,400 in one and $6,600 in another, he must report both accounts on Form 114.

-What you do not need to claim on the FBAR: domestic mutual funds that invest in foreign stocks; regulated financial accounts, i.e. TFSA and RESP in Canada or Livret A in France and personal property that you held directly.
+What you do not need to claim on the FBAR: domestic mutual funds that invest in foreign stocks and personal property held directly.
 Americans in Canada, check out this blog post about tax traps for you.

 How does an American overseas file an FBAR?